quantleaf/query-sdk-node/README.md

 Describing the class with *ClassInfo*

-Key from class name, multiple description in 'ANY' language
+Key from class name, multiple descriptions in 'ANY' language
 ```javascript

 @ClassInfo(['My class','Min klass'])